rackerlabs/technical-blog/_posts/2016-04-30-Using-PowerShell-to-manage-Rackspace-Cloud-Security-Groups.md

 }
 ```

-   If there's errors, it's likely already deleted!
+   If there are any errors, it's likely been already deleted!
 Oops, no undelete available...

  * Create Security Group Rules

    Let's look at the Security Group Rules, because you can't do much with those groups you've created thus far.
 Each Security Group Rule is associated with a specific Security Group ID, but you have this code so you can easily deploy the same to any other Security Groups you have.
-    Since we deleted the last group created and can't use it but if you're following the demo, I'll just select a random Security Group ID that exists in the account (assuming you have at least one, otherwise please create one).
-You know what they say about assumptions, right ?
+   Since we deleted the last group created, we can't use it.
+   But if you're following the demo, I'll just select a random Security Group ID that exists in the account (assuming you have at least one, otherwise please create one).

+   You know what they say about assumptions, right?

 ```sh
 # Security Group lottery draw